 Our Backyard is an interactive outdoor exhibition that invites visitors to create and answer questions about the natural environment using all their senses.
 Visitors to Our Backyard will be able to observe, make and understand the connections between plants, animals, weather, water, soil and themselves to gain a more personal appreciation for their world.
-The outdoor space includes a gravel pit, sand pit, picnic table, herb garden, flower ‘bed’, strawberries, sunflower house featuring flowers native to Long Island, evaporating art easels, and a permaculture vegetable garden.
+The outdoor space includes a gravel pit, sand pit, picnic table, herb garden, flower ‘bed’, sunflower house featuring flowers native to Long Island, evaporating art easels, a mud kitchen, and a permaculture vegetable garden.

 A child standing outside holding a drum mallet while playing a small metal drum.

-New in 2024!
-Brand new musical elements encourage creativity inspired by our natural world.
+Musical elements encourage creativity inspired by our natural world.

 Two children standing outside painting on slate easles with water and a brush.